2-towns/weather-api/README.md

 ### Rate Limiter

 Redis was used to implement the rate limiter with a sorted set data structure.
 Every time a request is made and not in cache, a new record will be added to the sorted set, and the current API call count will be returned.
 If the limit (defined in the config) is reached, a 429 error will be returned.

+### Repository

+I used repository for interacting with cache and database which allows to switch to other engines easily if needed.

 ### Improvements